koncerto-framework/koncerto-framework/docs/index.md

 Koncerto is in early stage of developement.
 Nothing is ready for production.
 Most features are missing.

+Koncerto has PSR-12 and PHPstan level 9 code quality with very few exceptions (no namespace, sscanf, etc).

 ## From Symfony to Koncerto

 If you used Symfony, you will find many similarities with Koncerto.